fioritracker/help/docs/inst.md

 We designed each Fiori Tracker Suite product to work independently.
 Once you install the product and any dependent products are needed, it will guide the user to install those.

+## Deployment options

+We have designed Fiori Tracker components to enable flexible installation options.
+Depending on your SAP landscape setup and your organization constraints, you can deploy Fiori Tracker in the way that suits your project the best.
+[See details](inst/dep.md)
 ## Information summary of all products

 Below table shows Latest releases with system location.